buildpacks/spec/distribution.md

 For a given stack, the `mixins` list MUST enumerate mixins such that no included buildpacks are missing a mixin for the stack.

 Fewer stack entries as well as additional mixins for a stack entry MAY be specified.

+We define the following terms:
+  `child buildpacks`: all buildpacks referenced from a `buildpack.toml` (in the order section) &

+For a buildpackage to be offline the following conditions must be met:
+1.)
+All buildpacks referenced in the tree of buildpacks starting with the root buildpack at the `entrypoint buildpack's` ( need some specification describing how this is built), must be an FS layer blob in the buildpackage.
+1.)
+All additional downloadable artifacts are included as artifacts of the form `/cnb/artifacts/<artifact SHA256>`

+So that the lifecycle can `detect`, `analize`, `build` and `export` on a local offline registry.

+Open questions:
+- Does the `build` phase of detect now need an extra argument to point to a mounted volume of the artifacts at `/cnb/artifacts/<artifact SHA256>`?

+- Should we just take this one step further and make artifacts images as well?